aws-samples/aws-modernization-with-snyk-and-hashicorp/content/60_HashiCorp-Terraform-Cloud/62_CheckoutBranch.md

 export TF_TOKEN_app_terraform_io="<your_token_here>"
 ```

 Configure your Terraform Cloud org & workspace, refer Partner Setup section for more context.
-Change the feilds ""

 ```bash
 vi main.tf
 ```

+Change the fields below for your terraform cloud organization and workspace and also the AWS region (e.g us-west-2) under `provider "aws"`

 ```sh

 # add org & workspace names below